cns-iu/hra-interactive-ftu-computation/previews/markdown/pilot1.md

-#  Preview: Vasculature CCF Visualization for Intestine Data
+#  Preview: Cell Type within an FTU Visualization for Intestine Data

 HuBMAP Atlas Previews demonstrate functionality and resources that will become available in future HuBMAP portal releases.
 Previews may rely on externally hosted data or analysis results that were generated with processing pipelines that are not yet integrated into the HuBMAP data infrastructure.